Case examples

 Marine Engeenering

-Inspector injured while aboard a ship inspecting fuel oil cargo while in port.
+Our client was injured while aboard a ship inspecting fuel oil cargo while in port.
 The ship’s crew failed to properly clean up the gangway after an oil spill which occurred during the loading process.
-Client was injured when he
+Our client was injured when he slipped while leaving the ship and had to have shoulder surgery.

-Recovered damages under the General Maritime Law.
+We recovered damages under the General Maritime Law.

-Captain of dolphin cruise boat was injured while traveling from dock to the boat and had to have knee surgery.
-His employer failed to pay maintenance & cure as required by law.
-Sued and recovered under the Jones Act and for
+Captain of sight seeing cruise boat was injured while traveling from the dock to the boat and had to have knee surgery.
+His employer failed to pay maintenance & cure, as required by law.
+We sued and recovered under the Jones Act for damages and for the failure to pay maintenance and cure.

 Case (3)